 The Biltmore Estate is a National Treasure.
 The Estate is best known for the Biltmore House, a French chateau style castle that covers 4 acres under one roof on 8,000 acres of land.
 The Biltmore House stands out as the largest privately owned home in the United States.
 It is a historic tourist destination with over 1 million visitors a year.
 The home is 175,000 square feet, 250 rooms, has 65 fireplaces, one indoor pool, a bowling alley, stunning medieval tapestries, and an immense library.

-While the Biltmore House is a must-see, there are many fun things to do within the gates of Estate.
+While the Biltmore House is a must-see, there are many fun things to do within the gates of the Estate.
 You can spend a full day (or 2) exploring the beautiful gardens, hiking, biking, carriage rides, horseback riding and other outdoor adventures.
 Take a winery tour and enjoy fine dining in one of its many restaurants as well as shopping or live music in Antler Hill Village which stays open in the evenings.

 TIPS FOR VISITING BILTMORE ESTATE